 Due to the lack of cocoa solids’ bitter notes, white chocolate is the sweetest chocolate type on the market.
 Thanks to the butter and dairy base, it has a tender, creamy texture and rich vanilla-like taste.

 According to the FDA, a bar of white chocolate must have at least 20 percent of cocoa fat, 3.5 percent milk fat, 14 percent milk solids, and no more than 55 percent sugar.

 Note that some lower-quality white chocolate might use cheaper vegetable fats to replace cocoa butter.
-By FDA’s standard, these products aren’t “real” white chocolate so If you’re looking for the most authentic flavor, avoid them.
+By FDA standards, these products aren’t “real” white chocolate, so avoid them if you’re looking for the most authentic flavor.